Welcome to Hedgehog Class.

 Child initiated play.

 The EYFS curriculum places great emphasis on the impact of play and how this supports a child’s learning and development.
 We have a child initiated session in both the morning and the afternoon for children to develop their knowledge and understanding of the world, technological skills, communication and language, speaking and listening, building and developing relationships, expressive arts and imagination.
 This time consolidates a child’s understanding and allows them to put their skills in to practice and develop them independently.
-After extensive research, we have decided to use a " deconstucted " role play area in Term 3 to encourage the children to develop their own play rather than restricting it to one theme.
 Having the freedom to follow their own interests will develop critical thinking, decision making, narrative and extend relationships as children play together.

 We will send story books home for you to share with your child.
 This is to encourage them to engage with stories, answering and asking questions about the characters, the events and the setting of the story.
 As you read to your child, point to the words so they become aware that words convey meaning.
 We will then progress to picture/photo books which will not have any words in them to begin with.
 The aim of these books is to develop children’s comprehension of a sequence of events told through pictures and to encourage children to speak in full sentences rather than a single word or phrase.
 When we have learned phonemes (sounds) and their corresponding grapheme (letter shape) we will send I spy type books and texts which encourage blending.